Mobile marketing: In-game mobile marketing

-There are essentially three major trends in mobile gaming right now: interactive real-time 3D games, massive multi-player games and social networking games.
-This means a trend towards more complex and more sophisticated, richer game play.
-On the other side, there are the so-called casual games, i.e. games that are very simple and very easy to play.
-Most mobile games today are such casual games and this will probably stay so for quite a while to come.
+Three recent trends in mobile gaming include interactive real-time 3D games, massive multi-player games and social networking games.
+This indicates a shift towards more complex gameplay.
+On the other hand, there are more "casual" games, including many mobile games.

 Brands are now delivering promotional messages within mobile games or sponsoring entire games to drive consumer engagement.
 This is known as mobile advergaming or ad-funded mobile game.

 In in-game mobile marketing, advertisers pay to have their name or products featured in the mobile games.
 For instance, racing games can feature real cars made by Ford or Chevy.
 Advertisers have been both creative and aggressive in their attempts to integrate ads organically in the mobile games.

-Although investment in mobile marketing strategies like advergaming is slightly more expensive than what is intended for a mobile app, a good strategy can make the brand derive a substantial revenue.
-Games that use advergaming make the users remember better the brand involved.
-This memorization increases virality of the content so that the users tend to recommend them to their friends and acquaintances, and share them via social networks.

 One form of in-game mobile advertising is what allows players to actually play.
 As a new and effective form of advertising, it allows consumers to try out the content before they actually install it.
-This type of marketing can also really attract the attention of users like casual players.
-These advertising blur the lines between game and advertising, and provide players with a richer experience that allows them to spend their precious time interacting with advertising.
+This type of marketing can also attract the attention of users like casual players.
+These advertisements blur the lines between games and advertising, and provide players with a richer experience that allows them to spend their precious time interacting with advertising.

-This kind of advertisement is not only interesting, but also brings some benefits to marketers.
-As this kind of in-gaming mobile marketing can create more effective conversion rates because they are interactive and have faster conversion speeds than general advertising.
-Moreover, games can also offer a stronger lifetime value.
-They measure the quality of the consumer in advance to provide some more in-depth experience.
-So this type of advertising can be more effective in improving user stickiness than advertising channels such as stories and video.
+Interactive in-game mobile marketing can bring a higher conversion rate and faster conversion speed than general advertising.
+Games can also offer a stronger lifetime value by measuring the quality of potential consumers in advance.
+In-game mobile marketing can improve user stickiness compared to advertising channels such as stories and video.